We’re determined to take rapid action against racism on our campuses and to ensure we’re supporting our staff and students.

-Black History Month is in October 2020.
-We have a programme of events to celebrate throughout the month, including a webinar on the impact of Black Lives Matter and a discussion on Black literature.
+View our University programme of events that celebrated the month, including a webinar on the impact of Black Lives Matter and a discussion on Black literature.

-Essex Cultural Diversity Project is also supporting Black History Month this year, and has compiled details on a number of events taking place across Essex, organised by friends and collaborators of the project.
-Mercury Theatre in Colchester is also offering a masterclass and discussion event.
+Essex Cultural Diversity Project also supported Black History Month 2020, through a number of events that took place across Essex, organised by friends and collaborators of the project.
+Mercury Theatre in Colchester also offered a masterclass and discussion event.

-We’re also sharing the stories of Black alumni who inspire us with their passion, dedication and innovation on our University of Essex Alumni twitter feed.
+We also shared the stories of Black alumni who inspire us with their passion, dedication and innovation on our University of Essex Alumni twitter feed.

 In July 2020 an international expert on racial justice delivered this year’s Human Rights Centre Lecture.
 E. Tendayi Achiume, who has served since 2017 as the UN Special Rapporteur on Contemporary Forms of Racism, Racial Discrimination, Xenophobia and Related Intolerance, and who is the fifth person to hold this role and the first woman, delivered this Fourth Annual Lecture of the Human Rights Centre.
 The title was “Racial Borders: The Urgency of a Racial Justice Critique of International Borders and Migration."